PhasetransCrystal/BreaHoriz/README_en.md

 # Contribution

-Contributions to the Nonatomic mod are welcome.
+Contributions to the Horiz mod are welcome.
 You can submit issues to report problems or fork this project to submit your improvements.

 # Developers